Ballistic Fiberglass Installation

-Of all the methods of armoring a the walls of a room, ballistic fiberglass is the combination of most inexpensive and convenient.
+Of all the methods of armoring the walls of a room, ballistic fiberglass offers a combination of the most inexpensive and convenient options.

-Unlike steel it can be cut on site with proper tools.
-It can be placed inside of newly built walls or placed on top of existing walls.
-It can be painted or covered over.
-It comes in convenient sizes.
+Unlike steel and other traditional ballistic materials, contractors can cut our panels on site with proper tools.
+These modular panels are placed inside newly built walls or placed on top of existing walls and painted or covered.
+We offer nine standard, convenient sizes.

-Bullet resistant panels are quite easy to work with, and almost any contractor who is familiar with installing drywall can install a fiberglass bullet resistant panel.
+Bullet resistant panels are simple to work with: almost any contractor familiar with installing drywall can install a fiberglass bullet resistant panel, as well.

-Another option for bullet resistant fiberglass installation is to use adhesives.
+Another option for bullet-resistant fiberglass installation is adhesives.
 One product available is PL Premium Polyurethane Construction Adhesive.
-For stronger adhesion to non-porous substrates, such as aluminum, steel and stainless steel, or bonding one panel to another, a 2-part Methyl Methacrylate (MMA) adhesive may be utilized, such as Plexus MA 320.
-Adhesives may be particularly useful in applications where wall studs aren’t available, such as with furniture.
+For stronger adhesion to non-porous substrates, such as aluminum, steel, and stainless steel, or bonding one panel to another, we recommend a 2-part Methyl Methacrylate (MMA) adhesive, such as Plexus MA 320.
+Adhesives are advantageous in applications where wall studs aren’t available, such as applying ballistic panels to furniture.

 Installing Ballistic Fiberglass In Existing Walls (Retrofitting)

-Attachment to existing walls can be done in mostly the same way as to a new wall.
-The ballistic sheets simply are placed over existing drywall sheets.
-Self tapping drywall screws are then drilled in to the fiberglass and all the way through the drywall all the way into the stud behind them.
-In other cases, construction adhesives (as described above) can be used.
+Contractors attach our ballistic panels to existing walls, similar to how they would for a new wall.
+Place the panels over the existing drywall.
+Self-tapping drywall screws are then drilled into the ballistic fiberglass and through the drywall into the stud behind them.
+In other cases, construction adhesives (as described above) are used.

-Since these ballistic panels would be exposed, it recommended to at least paint over them simply because like all fiberglass touching its fibers can lead to minor skin irritation.
+Since these ballistic panels are exposed, we recommend painting them since touching fiberglass fibers can lead to minor skin irritation.
 One can also easily clad them with any facade of their choosing – such as an engineered wood grain – to provide an attractive look.

-Installation onto an existing wall allows to keep an attractive appearance, require limited adjustment, and provide the same high level security, though resulting in a slightly thicker wall.
+Installation onto an existing wall requires limited adjustment and provides the same high-level security, though it results in a slightly thicker wall.

 A circular saw with a diamond grit blade is the typical way to make large cuts in a ballistic fiberglass panel.
-If making many cuts in thicker level material, more than one blade may be needed.
-When cutting panels ensure to follow proper safety protection, as summarized above.
+If making many cuts in thicker level material, you may need more than one blade for multiple panels.
+When cutting fiberglass, ensure you follow proper safety protection, as summarized above.

-For smaller cuts, such as for electrical outlets or pass-through drawers, a diamond grit saw blade on a reciprocating saw is a good method.
+For smaller size cuts, such as for electrical outlets or pass-through drawers, a diamond grit saw blade on a reciprocating saw is a suitable method.

 Seams And Corners